mark-hoy/tiny-m-build/README.md

 Images of Dragon for Sherpa Mini \
 https://github.com/Annex-Engineering/Sherpa_Mini-Extruder/tree/master/Toolheads/Xile_Tiny_M/Dragon%20Toolhead/Images

+Wiring: With the LDO pancake motor I did the wiring as follows: Blue-Yellow-Green-Red

 **NOTE: There is a small 37mm (or so) boden tube between the Sherpa Mini and the Extruder.
 On the end that goes into the Sherpa Mini, enlarge the end with a drill bit so that filament feeds do not get stuck. **